Naomi Gonzalez

-Naomi R. Gonzalez (born June 4, 1978) is an attorney and politician from El Paso, Texas.
+Naomi R. Gonzalez (born June 4, 1978) is an American attorney and politician from El Paso, Texas.
 She was a Democratic member of the Texas House of Representatives from 2011 to 2015, where she represented the 76th district in El Paso County.
 She lost her race for re-election in 2014, defeated by Cesar Blanco in the Democratic primary.

 Early life and career

 Gonzalez graduated from Jefferson High School in El Paso, before going to Our Lady of the Lake University in San Antonio and law school at St. Mary's University.
 On graduating from law school, she worked at El Paso law firms before joining the El Paso County Attorney's office in 2007 as an Assistant County Attorney.

 Political career

 2010 campaign for state representative

 Gonzalez defeated seven-term incumbent Norma Chávez in the 2010 Democratic primary runoff to capture a seat in the Texas House, capitalizing on a series of high-profile controversies surrounding Chávez.
 Despite running against a long-time incumbent, Gonzalez's campaign received the support of numerous local political players, including the El Paso Times, state senator Eliot Shapleigh and other members of the county's legislative delegation.
 The race was highly negative and personal, with each candidate launching attacks against the other.

 During the 2010 campaign, Chávez drew attention on several occasions to Gonzalez's sexual orientation, saying that her opponent was a lesbian.
 Gonzalez did not deny the charge but criticized Chávez's tactics and accused her of trying to run from her record.

 In the Democratic primary election held on March 2, Gonzalez polled 48% of the vote to Chávez's 46%, with a minor candidate taking the remainder.
 Because no candidate won an absolute majority, a runoff election was held on April 13, 2010 with Gonzalez defeating Chávez by 53% to 47% – a margin of 361 votes.
 No Republican filed for the seat and Gonzalez won the general election unopposed.
 Gonzalez took the oath of office in January 2011.